 Spread oil around so that it coats the lamb rack(s) all over.
 Squeeze out as much air as you can from the bag and seal.
 Place in a container so that if the bag leaks, the container catches the leak.

 2 Bring lamb to room temp: Remove lamb rack from refrigerator to 1 1/2 to 2 hours before you cook it so that it comes to room temp.
 (If the meat is not at room temperature it will be hard for it to cook evenly.)

 3 Preheat oven to 450°F, arrange the oven rack so that the lamb will be in the middle of the oven.

-4 Place the roast in the oven roast at 450°F for 10 minutes, or until the surface of the roast is nicely browned, then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, if you are roasting more than one rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
+Then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, if you are roasting more than one rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
 Remove from oven, cover with foil and let rest for 15 minutes.

 Cut lamb chops away from the rack by slicing between the bones.
 Serve 2-3 chops per person.